Angel Reese voices frustration with Chicago Sky's losing season, hints at possible exit

 “I am very vocal about what we need and what I want,” she said.
 “I’d like to be here for my career, but if things don’t pan out, obviously I might have to move in a different direction and do what’s best for me.
 But while I am here, I’m going to try to stay open-minded about what I have here and maximize that as much as I can.”

-Chicago was 9-30 heading into Wednesday night's game against Connecticut.
-The franchise is 2-15 since the All-Star Break, but Reese missed a lot of those games with a back issue.
+Chicago improved to 10-30 after routing Connecticut on Wednesday night.
+Reese had 18 points and 13 rebounds in the win.
+The franchise is 3-15 since the All-Star Break, but Reese missed a lot of those games with a back issue.

 “I’m not settling for the same (explative) we did this year,” the young star told the paper.
 “We have to get good players.
 We have to get great players.
 That’s a non-negotiable for me.
 I’m willing and wanting to play with the best.
 And however I can help to get the best here, that’s what I’m going to do this offseason.